The appeal process in insolvency proceedings is very similar to general litigation, with a few exceptions.

 An appeal is only allowed if the appeal court is satisfied that the decision of the lower court was:

-Appeals are generally limited to a review of the lower court's decision.
-Oral or new evidence is not admissible unless permission has been granted.
-Given the tight time limits in initiating and responding to an appeal, there are some important preliminary considerations and next steps for practitioners
+Appeals will generally be limited to a review of the lower court's decision.
+Oral or new evidence will not be admissible unless permission has been granted.
+Given the tight time limits in initiating and responding to an appeal, there are some important preliminary considerations and next steps for practitioners to be aware of when any appeal is

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.